AmitKumarDas/metac/README.md

     - API based development as first class citizen
 - MetaControllers are deployed as Kubernetes custom resources
     - However, GenericController _(one of the meta controllers)_ can either be deployed as:
-        - Kubernetes custom resources, or
+        - 1/ Kubernetes based custom resources, or
-        - YAML config to metac binary
+        - 2/ YAML config file.
 - Ability to import metac as a go library
     - GenericController lets business logic invoked as in-line function call(s)
     - This is an additional way to invoke logic other than http calls
     - Hence, no need to write reconcile logic as http services if not desired

+## Using Metac
+If you want to use Metac via web based hooks then Metac can be deployed as a StatefulSet with images found at this [registry](https://quay.io/repository/amitkumardas/metac?tab=tags).
+However, if you want to use inline hooks, you need to import Metac into your go based controller implementation.
+In addition, you need to make use of go modules to import the master version of Metac into your codebase.

+In case, you want to deploy Metac via `helm`, use this [helm chart](https://github.com/AmitKumarDas/metac/tree/master/helm/metac).

 ## Differences from metacontroller
 Metac tries to be compatible with the original metacontroller.
 However, there may be breaking changes that one needs to be careful about.
 If one has been using the metacontroller and tries to use metac, then one should be aware of below changes: